Reasno/nano/README.md

 });
 $app->run();
 ```
-> $this are bind to ContainerProxy in all closures provided by nano, including middleware, exception handler and more.
+> As a convention, $this is bind to ContainerProxy in all closures managed by nano, including middleware, exception handler and more.

 ### Middleware
 ```php
 <?php